EV Charging Guide

 BELD EV Charging Rebates & Incentives

-Get Free EV miles with the Bring Your Own Charger® Program
+Get Free EV miles with the EV Charge & Save® Program

 BELD and Sagewell Inc. are partnering to bring you this valuable EV rewards program open to Braintree residents.
-Get up to 175* miles of free EV driving each month—or up to 2,100 miles per year—per vehicle by agreeing to charge up your EV only overnight and on weekends.
+Get up to 1500 free miles* per year—per vehicle by agreeing to charge up your EV only overnight and on weekends.
 Simply set your car to charge between 9 pm and 7 am on weekdays and complete the enrollment process to start earning free EV miles.
 If you already have an EV, you can still enroll in the program.

 You are eligible to participate if you: